 Providing a collaborative, creative workspace will require updating the workplace itself.
 Since employees will come to the office for specific reasons, the experience should be better than before.

-It’s the priority for workplace and facilities managers to create a workplace that’s engaging and welcoming.
+It’s the priority for workplace and facilities managers to create an engaging and welcoming workplace.

 They should consider offering employees something unique and different from their home office.